-Dr. Khurana Hershey has built and contributed to several innovative longitudinal cohorts over the last 2 decades to study the epidemiology of childhood asthma and allergic disease and conduct outcomes studies in childhood asthma.
-These cohorts include the Greater Cincinnati Pediatric Clinic Repository (GCPCR), the Ohio Pediatric Asthma Repository (OPAR), the first state-wide repository for asthma, and the Cincinnati Childhood Asthma and Air Pollution Study (CCAAPS) birth cohort.
-These cohorts have resulted in numerous publications and critical new insights into the epidemiology of disease, phenotypes of childhood asthma, identification of genetic and environmental factors that promote development and persistence of asthma and allergic diseases.
-The cohorts provide a tremendous and unique infrastructure for translation of findings from epidemiologic studies to the laboratory and back to human patients.
+Dr. Khurana Hershey has built and contributed to several innovative longitudinal cohorts over the last 25 years, which provide a tremendous infrastructure for research into the pathogenesis of allergic disorders and enable epidemiologic and mechanistic studies.
+These cohorts include the Greater Cincinnati Pediatric Clinic Repository (GCPCR), the Ohio Pediatric Asthma Repository (OPAR), the Mechanisms of Progression of Atopic Dermatitis to Asthma in Children (MPAACH), and the Cincinnati Childhood Asthma and Air Pollution Study (CCAAPS) birth cohort.
+These cohorts have resulted in numerous publications and critical new insights into the natural history, epidemiology, and mechanistic underpinnings of allergic diseases.
+These cohorts provide a tremendous and unique infrastructure for translation of findings from epidemiologic studies to the laboratory and back to human patients.

 Inner city asthma initiative, funded by the National Institute of Allergy and Infectious Diseases (NIAID).
 Nationwide clinical trials network to evaluate new therapies and management strategies, to reduce the burden of asthma in children and adolescents living in the inner city.

 A phase II extension study from CCAAPS.
 It is one of twelve cohorts in CREW across the country looking for the relationship between childhood asthma and early-life environmental factors that cause childhood asthma.